Count of Manila

 Count of Manila (Spanish: Conde de Manila) is a Spanish hereditary title created in 1848 for Narciso Clavería y Zaldúa, Governor-General of the Philippines.

 The Philippines were at the time a Spanish colonial possession.
 The title was a reward for the success of a military campaign, the expedition to Balanguingui.

+Counts of Manila

-Upon Narciso's death in 1851, his son Jose Clavería y Berroeta succeeded as second Count of Manila.
+Narciso Clavería y Zaldúa, 1st Count of Manila.